- Why is it required

 Removing pre-existing inherited permissions is a lengthy operation and could take a significant amount of time on large dataset (may take up to 20h for around 200 million files).

 It's highly advisable not to interrupt initial sync.
 The initial sync can be interrupted manually or by removing the Reference Agent.

-To manually stop initial synchronization, go to the Job run -> Agents -> select an Agent and click stop on the Overview tab.
-Event about manually stopping the initial synchronization is recorded in the audit log.
+To manually stop initial synchronisation, go to the Job run -> Agents -> select an Agent and click stop on the Overview tab.
+Event about manually stopping the initial synchronisation is recorded in the audit log.

-Errors about creating share's identifying ID file do not interrupt initial synchronization, it will resume after the error is fixed.
-Starting with v3.2.1, initial synchronization is not stopped if any error appears on the Reference Agent.
+Errors about creating share's identifying ID file do not interrupt initial synchronisation, it will resume after the error is fixed.
+Starting with v3.2.1, initial synchronisation is not stopped if any error appears on the Reference Agent.

-If an Agent process is restarted, it shall continue the initial synchronization.
+If an Agent process is restarted, it shall continue the initial synchronisation.

-Initial synchronization will start again if the job path is changed for an Agent.
+Initial synchronisation will start again if the job path is changed for an Agent.

 What will happen next

 After the initial sync is complete, file permissions will be consistent on all Agents in the job, apart from cases with locked or inaccessible files as mentioned above.